surniaulula/wpsso-breadcrumbs/readme.txt

 <h3>WPSSO Core Plugin Prerequisite</h3>

-WPSSO Schema Breadcrumbs Markup (aka WPSSO BC) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) (Free or Pro version).
+WPSSO Schema Breadcrumbs Markup (aka WPSSO BC) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).

 The WPSSO BC add-on includes the Schema markup of ancestors and categories - for the best and most complete markup, consider pairing the WPSSO BC add-on with the [WPSSO Schema JSON-LD Markup](https://wordpress.org/plugins/wpsso-schema-json-ld/) (aka WPSSO JSON) add-on.